How To Immigrate To The Philippines

 • For former Filipino citizens: a former Filipino citizen may easily reclaim their citizenship.
 They also have the option to claim dual citizenship.

-• For everyone else: while it is on the books that a national from another country can become naturalized, it is not common (outside of cases of being married to a Filipino).
-There is a ten year period of residency as the base requirement.
+– There is a ten year period of residency as the base requirement.
 You must also be familiar with Philippine culture, and be able to prove that you have made a positive contribution to Philippine society.

 Starting a Business in the Philippines